 Lets get to it:

 - Getting some Financial education.
-I took courses on Coursera and skillshare on personal finance.
+I took courses on Coursera and skillshare on personal finance which really helped me to plan and budget.

 - Getting a financial journal.: There are finance journals in the market but im writing a post soon on how to create one from a blank book which is what I did.